srih4ri/allinone/README.md

 If an invalid domain (a domain that is not present in the domains table) is used to access the site, a 'Site not found' page will be displayed by default.

-This behaviour can be customized by overriding `site_not_found_handler` method in the application controller as shown here. https://github.com/Liberlabs/sample_multitenant_app/blob/master/app/controllers/application_controller.rb#L10
+This behaviour can be customized by overriding `site_not_found_handler` method in the application controller as shown [here] (https://github.com/Liberlabs/sample_multitenant_app/blob/master/app/controllers/application_controller.rb#L10)